BCG Interview Process 2026: Casey Test, Cases & Fit Explained

 BCG typically runs two full rounds, with the final round weighted heavily toward partners who will personally staff you on projects.
 Creativity and adaptability matter more at BCG than at most other top consultancies.

-BCG Germany Cognitive Test Numerical and logical reasoning 45-60 min
+BCG Cognitive Test 80 numerical and logical reasoning questions, proctored, no calculator 30 min

 What Casey Actually Is

 Casey is BCG's online chatbot case study, not a cognitive test.
-You work through roughly 8 to 12 case questions in a chat interface in about 25 to 30 minutes, then record a short webcam video recommendation of about one minute at the end.
+You work through roughly 8 to 10 case questions in a chat interface in about 25 to 35 minutes, then record a short webcam video recommendation of about one minute at the end.
 It assesses your case reasoning, structure, and the quality of your final recommendation, not numerical or verbal aptitude in the GMAT style.
 The GMAT-style numerical, verbal, and logical reasoning test is the separate, legacy BCG Potential Test.
+For example questions, scoring details, and a two-week preparation plan, see our full BCG Casey test guide, and try BCG Casey practice questions in the chatbot format to see how the prompts actually arrive.
+If you are also applying to McKinsey, see McKinsey's equivalent, the Solve game, which screens with a game format rather than a chatbot case.

 The BCG Case Interview